 A Challenge to Fate by Sarojini Naidu is a poem on life and death, depicting the indomitability of the human soul.
 It teaches us that an enlightened human soul cannot be vanquished by fate.
 The poet expresses her heroic spirit in the poem and hurls a challenge to fate.
 Whatever sufferings are meted out to her, she will persist with her indomitable spirit.

-In the first stanza, the poetess asks the fate why it is always conspiring and annoying her by thwarting her happiness, joys, and all the good things of life.
+In the first stanza, the poet asks fate why it is always conspiring and annoying her by thwarting her happiness, joys, and all the good things of life.
 She dares to call fate foolish and challenges it not to meddle with her life as it won’t succeed in its ill intentions.
 She warns it that its hateful schemes against her happiness won’t succeed.
 Though it is so much intent upon bringing her pain and despair, still she won’t bend her head down in supplication to it.

-In the third stanza poetess again challenges the fate by saying that it may take away from her the ability to hear the joyous blowing of winds in the valleys, the melodious sounds of the life throughout the year, yet it can’t deprive her to enjoy the sound of the tempests and tossing seas.
-In the fourth stanza, the poet defies the fate by saying that it may take away from her the power to speak articulately, yet her heart will never cease singing with the songs of melodious birds.
+In the third stanza poet again challenges fate by saying that it may take away from her the ability to hear the joyous blowing of winds in the valleys, the melodious sounds of life throughout the year, yet it can’t deprive her to enjoy the sound of the tempests and tossing seas.
+In the fourth stanza, the poet defies fate by saying that it may take away from her the power to speak articulately, yet her heart will never cease singing with the songs of melodious birds.
 Her emotional heart will sing songs in the spring season.

 In the fifth stanza, she says the fate may stop the flow of blood in her veins with pain, or shackle her limbs with the pain, yet it won’t succeed in frightening and withholding her fearless spirit from riding on the wings of rain.
-The fate can’t bind her unconquerable mind, which is fearless and companion of the wind.
-In the last stanza, the poetess declares confidently that the fate may withhold hope from filling her being with new life and energy; it may snatch from her the fulfilment of her love, or shatter her most cherished dreams, yet she will continue drinking from the source of Universal joy.
-She makes it clear to the fate that its desire to control her indomitable spirit will remain unfulfilled.
+Fate can’t bind her unconquerable mind, which is fearless and companion of the wind.
+In the last stanza, the poet declares confidently that fate may withhold hope from filling her being with new life and energy; it may snatch from her the fulfilment of her love, or shatter her most cherished dreams, yet she will continue drinking from the source of Universal joy.
+She makes it clear to fate that its desire to control her indomitable spirit will remain unfulfilled.

 The attitude of the poet is openly scornful.
 Fate may deprive her of her sight, rob her of her hearing, take away from her the power of speech, cripple her with pain, yet it cannot take her joy-giving memories from her or hold captive her triumphant mind.
 Fate may do its worst but it cannot triumph over her.
 Indomitable spirit animates the poem A Challenge to Fate.
 That she may not be the master of her fate but the captivity of her soul, acceptance of life is defiantly expressed in the poem.